Energy-Control-and-Optimization-Lab/Control-codesign-of-wave-energy-converters/README.md

 The simulation investigates the following control strategies:

-- **PI Controller**: A standard proportional-integral controller for baseline comparison.
 - **SMC (Sliding Mode Controller)**: A robust nonlinear controller designed to handle system uncertainties.
-- **SMC-Singular**: A modified SMC that incorporates singularity-based logic to improve transient behavior.
-- **SMC-Tanh**: A smoothed SMC variant using hyperbolic tangent functions to reduce control chattering.

 ---